Rosanne Cash: 1981–1989: Critical and commercial success

 Cash's career picked up considerable momentum with the release of her second album, Seven Year Ache, in 1981.
-The album achieved critical raves and solid sales, and the title track was a No. 1 hit on the Billboard Country Chart and crossed over to the Billboard Pop Chart, peaking at No. 22.
+The album achieved critical raves and solid sales.
+The title track was a No. 1 hit on the Billboard Country Chart and crossed over to the Billboard Pop Chart, peaking at No. 22.
 The album yielded two additional No. 1 country hits, "My Baby Thinks He's a Train" and "Blue Moon with Heartache", and was certified Gold by the RIAA.

 Cash's third album, Somewhere in the Stars (1982), was considered a disappointment after the commercial success of Seven Year Ache.
-The album still reached the Top 100 of the U.S. pop album charts and included three U.S. country chart singles, "Ain't No Money", "I Wonder", and "It Hasn't Happened Yet".
-Cash struggled with substance abuse during this time, and in 1984 she sought medical treatment.
+But the album still reached the Top 100 of the U.S. pop album charts and included three U.S. country chart singles, "Ain't No Money", "I Wonder", and "It Hasn't Happened Yet".
+Cash struggled with substance abuse during this period of time; in 1984 she sought medical treatment.

-After a three-year hiatus, Cash released her fourth studio album, Rhythm & Romance (1985), which yielded two No. 1 hits, "I Don't Know Why You Don't Want Me" and "Never Be You", and two other Country Top 10 singles, "Hold On" and "Second to No One".
+After a three-year hiatus, Cash released her fourth studio album, Rhythm & Romance (1985).
+It yielded two No. 1 hits, "I Don't Know Why You Don't Want Me" and "Never Be You", and two other Country Top 10 singles, "Hold On" and "Second to No One".
 Rhythm & Romance drew high critical praise for its fusion of country and pop.
-"I Don't Know Why You Don't Want Me" won the 1985 Grammy award for Best Female Country Vocal Performance; "Hold On" won the 1987 Robert J. Burton Award from BMI as the Most Performed Song of the Year.
+"I Don't Know Why You Don't Want Me" won the 1985 Grammy Award for Best Female Country Vocal Performance; "Hold On" won the 1987 Robert J. Burton Award from BMI as the Most Performed Song of the Year.

-In the '80s, Cash curtailed her touring for childbearing and raising a family (three daughters with Crowell, as well as Hannah, Crowell's daughter by his first marriage).
+In the 1980s, Cash curtailed her touring while raising a family with Crowell.
+(They had three daughters together, and she also reared Hannah, Crowell's daughter by his first marriage).

 She continued to record and in 1987 released the most critically acclaimed album of her career, King's Record Shop.
-It spawned four No. 1 hits, including a cover version of her father's "Tennessee Flat Top Box", John Hiatt's "The Way We Make a Broken Heart", "If You Change Your Mind", John Stewart's "Runaway Train", and became Cash's second gold album.
-In 1988 Cash recorded a duet with Crowell, "It's Such a Small World" (released on his Diamonds & Dirt album), which also went to No. 1 on the country charts, and Cash was named Billboard's Top Singles Artist of the year.
+It spawned four No. 1 hits, including a cover version of her father's "Tennessee Flat Top Box", John Hiatt's "The Way We Make a Broken Heart", "If You Change Your Mind", and John Stewart's "Runaway Train".
+It became Cash's second gold album.

+In 1988 Cash recorded a duet with Crowell, "It's Such a Small World" (released on his Diamonds & Dirt album), which also went to No. 1 on the country charts.
+Cash was named Billboard's Top Singles Artist of the year.

 In 1989, Columbia released her first compilation album, Hits 1979–1989.
 The album yielded two new hit singles, the Beatles cover "I Don't Want to Spoil the Party", which landed at No. 1 on the Billboard country charts, and "Black and White", which earned Cash her fifth Grammy nomination.